angular/angular/aio/content/guide/http.md

   title="app/heroes/heroes.component.ts (deleteHero)" linenums="false">
 </code-example>

+The component isn't expecting a result from the delete operation, so it subscribes without a callback.
+Even though you are not using the result, you still have to subscribe.
+Calling the `subscribe()` method _executes_ the observable, which is what initiates the DELETE request.

 <div class="alert is-important">

-You must call _subscribe()_ or nothing happens!
+You must call _subscribe()_ or nothing happens.
+Just calling `HeroService.deleteHero()` **does not initiate the DELETE request.**

 </div>

-The component isn't expecting a result from the delete operation and subscribes without a callback.
-The bare `.subscribe()` _seems_ pointless.

-In fact, it is essential.
-Merely calling `HeroService.deleteHero()` **does not initiate the DELETE request.**

 <code-example
   path="http/src/app/heroes/heroes.component.ts"